walterhiggins/WMPJS/book-outline.md

 This statement ensures that the *animal* parameter is converted to lowercase first so the program won't report silly messages about not knowing what a 'Cow' or 'HORSE' is.

 ### More on Strings
-All Strings in Javascript also have a *toUpperCase()* function which returns an UPPERCASE version of the string.
+All Strings in JavaScript also have a *toUpperCase()* function which returns an UPPERCASE version of the string.
 Note that neither the *toLowerCase()* nor *toUpperCase()* functions change the original string, they just return a new string which is why I need to assign the *animal* variable to the returned value.
 If I simply used:

     animal.toLowerCase();

 The switch cases would still fail for 'COW'    because the value of *animal* does not change when you call its *toLowerCase()* function.
 If you use the *toLowerCase()*, *toUpperCase()* or *any of the String* methods, none of them change the original string.
-In Javascript any String is *immutable* - that is - none of its methods change it in any way.
+In JavaScript any String is *immutable* - that is - none of its methods change it in any way.
 In chapter @@chapter{chapter-08} we saw that you could add a new item to an array by calling its *push()* method.
 Arrays are *mutable* objects - that is - the methods can change the object on which they're called.
 Let's see an example at the in-game prompt:

     /js var animals = ['cow','pig'];
     /js animals.push('sheep');